Confederate statues are coming down following George Floyd's death. Here's what we know - KESQ

 Frankfort, Kentucky

-The statue has been in the building since 1936.
-Five years ago, Frankfort officials voted to get rid of the statue, but ended up just removing the bronze plague that was displayed in the front.
+The statue was in the building since 1936.
+Five years ago, Frankfort officials voted to get rid of the statue, but ended up just removing the bronze plaque that was displayed in the front.

 Decatur, Georgia